 There is often no clear life path for youth once they are involved in the juvenile justice system that doesn’t involve their continued re-entry.
 Schools often are not equipped to meet the social, emotional, and educational needs of youth after they exit detention or incarceration.
 Youth can feel alienated, unwanted, and without any other option other than re-engaging the same networks and activities that got them locked up to begin with.
 Youth who are perpetually involved in the juvenile justice system are falling through the cracks.
 Outside of recommitting criminal activity, one of the largest contributors to recidivism is a violation of probation.
 The second is inappropriate or inadequate school placements.

 Our approach is to engage youth through their interests, help them create goals, navigate the education system, and build positive adult and peer relationships.
 It has been shown that youth exiting the justice system are X times more likely to catch another case if they don’t last X months in school (CITE).
 Coordinating a smooth transition and appropriate placement in the education system is paramount.
 Through an innovative partnership with General Schools Network, youth involved in the program receive extensive support in school placement including advocacy, legal advising, and Special Education support from a team of professionals in the field.
 Youth and their parents often may not know the extent of their rights and feel intimidated by school staff and faculty.

-Young positive leadership unlocks the potential of the inner city, curbs the perpetuation of violence and opens neighborhoods up to other community-based organizations.
+Young positive leadership unlocks the potential of communities, curbs the perpetuation of violence and strengthens healthy neighborhood relationships.